 The connection you have with the interviewer remains a significant part of a successful result.
 With today's increased expectations, you have to do so much more to demonstrate your ability to succeed in a role and secure an offer of employment.
-We have compiled a few key points to help you in your interview in Product, Marketing, Communications and Digital:
+We have compiled a few key points to help you in your interview in the Product, Pricing & Actuarial, Digital, Marketing & Communications and Data Science & Engineering space: